7finney/starkode/README.md

 A Vscode plugin for **[Starknet](https://www.starknet.io/en) Developers Community** in which smart contract developers can perform the following features:

+## Installation

+Download the vsix file and install on vscode.

+## Features

 - Create account
 - Deploy account
 - Compile cairo smart contracts